DeltaXML/vscode-xslt-tokenizer/README.md

 # XPath-Embedded

-XPath Embedded provides comprehensive language support XSLT 3.0 and XPath 3.0 in VSCode.
+XPath Embedded provides comprehensive language support for XSLT 3.0 and XPath 3.0 in VSCode.

 ## Features